 Organizations hit by ransomware suffer untold losses in business disruption, being effectively disabled on average for about 22 days.
 While email-based spear phishing has long been a favorite vector of ransomware attackers, attacks are increasingly occurring on social media accounts, mobile chat, and collaboration applications.

 Ultimately, the way organizations work today puts them at greater risk than ever.
-From Microsoft 365 email to collaboration apps such as Microsoft Teams, Slack, and Zoom, and messaging apps like Telegram, this multichannel business communication environment has quickly become embedded in enterprise operations.
-Today, every business is in need of malware and ransomware mitigation solutions.
+This multichannel business communication environment has quickly become embedded in enterprise operations, from Microsoft 365 email to collaboration apps like Microsoft Teams, Slack, Zoom, and messaging apps like Telegram.
+Today, every business needs malware and ransomware mitigation solutions.

 Ransomware attacks increased by 13% in 2022 – as high as the previous five years combined.
 (Verizon DBIR 2022)

 About 4,000 ransomware attacks are estimated to happen every day.
 (Theiia 2022)

 60% of organizations reported being hit with ransomware in 2022.
 (2022 Ransomware Survey)